 Data from the last several years indicate that about 20% of manuscripts submitted to TEC are accepted for publication.

-The article is then converted into a publishing software format, and the Production Editor will send galley proofs to the author.
-TEC editors read proofs for errors in typesetting and other defects.
+In addition, TEC editors and CEC publication staff read proofs for errors in typesetting and other defects.
 Upon publication of an article in TEC, the lead author will receive an electronic copy of the article.

 American Psychological Association (2010).
 Publication manual of the American Psychological Association.
 (6th ed.)
 Washington, DC: Author.